COMMUNITY IMPACT

 Water Monster – Working Toward Zero Waste: This Leadership Franklin project focused on the amount of solid waste generated by the attendees of the many outdoor events held in Franklin, with an ultimate goal of "Zero Waste".
 The group laid the groundwork for other Leadership Franklin classes to continue these efforts into the future.

-The Leadership Franklin House at Harlinsdale: Coming Soon!
+The Leadership Franklin House at Harlinsdale: Roof repair for building at Harlinsdale.

 Permanent Exhibit to Recognize 20 Years of Leadership Franklin and Its Graduates: In recognition of the 20th Anniversary of Leadership Franklin, this group prepared a plaque, to be hung in City Hall, recognizing the members of the first Twenty Classes of Leadership Franklin.
 The purpose of the project is to generate a greater awareness of the mission and goals of Leadership Franklin and its alumni throughout Franklin and Williamson County, Tennessee.